-In its simplest form, a database is a virual room with lots of filing cabnets...
-These filing cabnets are called tables, and that is where all the data is stored.
+In its simplest form, a database is a virtual room with lots of filing cabinets...
+These filing cabinets are called tables, and that is where all the data is stored.
 Though many people think databases are huge and take up space, its quite the opposite.
 Using a database will allow you to store more information but take up lots less space.

 IWhat is the Importance of Database Management?

 As any database administrator will tell you, data is relational - or should I say, the majority of operational data is!
 This means that from one table to another, we can always connect a piece of data in some way. this makes for more intricate and refined reporting and can lead to trends we didn't know were there.
-On top of functional benefits we have the afore mentioned, security.
-As apposed to spreadsheets or emails or print offs, databases are much more secure, usually with only one or two people having direct access.
+On top of functional benefits, we have the aforementioned, security.
+As opposed to spreadsheets or emails or print offs, databases are much more secure, usually with only one or two people having direct access.

 Why use a Database?

-In convential formats, data files are heavy! they make systems run slow and clog servers up!
+In conventional formats, data files are heavy! they make systems run slow and clog servers up!
 Moving to a database can help streamline data input, access and manipulation.
 One of the things we always preach is team communication, and one of the biggest issues companies face is ensuring everyone has the same data.
-From raising efficiencies to more accurate metrics, databses have a multitude of functions.
+From raising efficiencies to more accurate metrics, databases have a multitude of functions.

 How Effective is Database Management?

 2018 is the year of GDPR, and as the world becomes increasingly dependant on technology, we produce lots of data.
-The main cencern should always be security
+The main concern should always be security

 We've seen lots of companies who still use Microsoft Excel & Word to store and manage data.
 This makes life so much harder, with a database things can be accessed, edited and updated quickly & easily